Tanks of Czechoslovakia: Political developments influencing Czechoslovakia military forces

 After the first World War, Slovakia and the regions of Bohemia, Moravia, Silesia and Carpathian Ruthenia formed a common state, Czechoslovakia, with the borders confirmed by the Treaty of Saint Germain and Treaty of Trianon.
 In 1919, during the chaos following the breakup of Austria-Hungary, Czechoslovakia was formed with numerous Germans and Hungarians within the newly set borders.
 A Slovak patriot Milan Rastislav Štefánik (1880–1919), who helped organize Czechoslovak regiments against Austria-Hungary during the First World War, died in a plane crash.
 In the peace following the World War, Czechoslovakia emerged as a sovereign European state.
 It provided what were at the time rather extensive rights to its minorities and remained the only democracy in this part of Europe in the interwar period.

 During the Interwar period, democratic Czechoslovakia was allied with France, and also with Romania and Yugoslavia (Little Entente); however, the Locarno Treaties of 1925 left East European security open.
 Both Czechs and Slovaks enjoyed a period of relative prosperity.
 There was progress not only in the development of the country's economy, but also in culture and educational opportunities.
 The German minority came to accept their role in the new country and relations with Austria were good.
 Yet the Great Depression caused a sharp economic downturn, followed by political disruption and insecurity in Europe.

 Thereafter, Czechoslovakia came under continuous pressure from the revisionist governments of Germany and Hungary.
 Eventually, this led to the Munich Agreement of September 1938, which allowed Nazi Germany to partially dismember the country by occupying what was called the Sudetenland, a region with a German-speaking majority bordering Germany and Austria.
-The Germans seized a large amount of the Czechoslovakian designed tanks and armored vehicles when they occupied Bohemia-Moravia in March 1939.
+The Germans seized a large amount of the Czechoslovak designed tanks and armored vehicles when they occupied Bohemia-Moravia in March 1939.
 The remainder of "rump" Czechoslovakia was renamed Czecho-Slovakia and included a greater degree of Slovak political autonomy.